Why You Need a CLL Specialist

 Why should you seek care with a CLL specialist?
 Dr. Brian Hill outlines the benefits of seeing a CLL expert and advice for approaching a second opinion.
+Need help speaking up?
+Download the Office Visit Planner and bring it to your next appointment here.

 Dr. Brian Hill is the Director of the Lymphoid Malignancies Program at Cleveland Clinic.
 More about this expert.